SKIP TO MAIN CONTENT

 Credentialing and Professional Membership

-The Association of Nutrition and Foodservice Professionals (ANFP) is a not-for-profit association dedicated to providing nutritional care through foodservice.
-It is the professional organization for Certified Dietary Managers.
+The Association of Nutrition and Foodservice Professionals (ANFP) is a non-profit association dedicated to providing nutritional care through foodservice.
+It is the professional organization for Certified Dietary Manager, Certified Food Protection Professionals (CDM, CFPPs).
 Students are eligible for Pre-Professional membership with ANFP.

-Upon successful completion of all program requirements, graduates are eligible for the Certified Dietary Manager credentialing exam and ANFP professional membership.
+Upon successful completion of all program requirements, graduates are eligible for the Certified Dietary Manager, Certified Food Protection Professional (CDM, CFPP) credentialing exam and ANFP professional membership.

 Association of Nutrition & Foodservice Professionals (ANFP)